abcpaem/tdd-tic-tac-toe-kata/README.md

 Finally, you can see all the tests passing [here](https://htmlview.glitch.me/?https://github.com/abcpaem/tdd-tic-tac-toe-kata/blob/main/docs/TestResultsAll.html).

-### What's next?:
-- Continue developing the solution for the Tic Tac Toe game.
-- Add edge case tests during development.
-- Add console application for user interaction.

 ---
-## How to run the tests
+### How to run the application
-- cd to the project root folder in the command line
+1) cd to the project root folder in the command line
+2) `mvn compile`
+3) `mvn exec:java -Dexec.mainClass=clan.techreturners.Main`

+**Note**: If you have issues displaying unicode characters in command line, please try running cmd in admin mode.

+To run tests use:
 - ``mvn test``

 ## Technology